Management of Care: Delegation & Ethics Scenarios

 Do no harm.
 Prevent injury, suffering, or offense to patients.

-Clinical Example: The nurse double-checks high-alert medications like insulin to prevent hypoglycemia from incorrect dosing.
+Clinical example: The nurse double-checks high-alert medications like insulin to prevent hypoglycemia from incorrect dosing.

 Justice